Skip to main content

 Handing the z-score level and correlation threshold to the optimizer is the natural way to map out which combinations would have held up — without running each one by hand.

 This example is illustrative, not a recommendation.
-It exists to exercise a two-market spread, a z-score trigger, a weekly COT bias, a rolling-correlation gate, and dollar-stop exits all at once — not because this exact combination is profitable.
+It exists to exercise an ES-NQ spread signal, a z-score trigger, a weekly COT bias, a rolling-correlation gate, and dollar-stop exits all at once — not because this exact combination is profitable.
 Use it to learn the mechanics, then build and test your own ideas.

 Next steps